128technology/docs/docs/intro_installation_quickstart_byol_conductor_aws.md

 4. Upon completion, the instance will reboot once.

-### Launch the Conductor Template
+#### Launch the Conductor Template

-This section describes the parameters to complete the template to deploy a SSR conductor.
+This section describes the parameters to complete the template to deploy an SSR conductor.

 ![CloudFormation Template](/img/aws-byol-conductor-template.png)